 Note: Docker images are basically stopped snapshots of a container in time, while a container uses a Docker image and runs it in realtime interactively.

-These technologies, while still nascent, promise to bring this kind of very powerful cloud computing capability to those with less hardcore DevOps skills and more importantly to those with less financial means.
+Docker, while still nascent, promises to bring this kind of very powerful cloud computing capability to those with less hardcore DevOps skills and more importantly to those with less financial means.

 Hopefully, you are now part of the initiated.